Abstract Art

 Getting back to Scribarchy, if something is important to the kind of Multiverse you’re building, how might you use Roles to represent it?

-• For equipment, you might assume a Person with a particular Role has access to the gear typically associated with it.
-A Knight probably has armor, a Baker to pans, etc.
+For equipment, you might assume a character with a particular Role has access to the gear typically associated with it.
+A Knight probably has armor, a Baker pans, etc.

-• For encumbrance, there’s an approach used in The Fog of War Multiverse: items that would slow someone down apply a penalty to relevant Roles—like Sprinter (a vital Role, considering how often tentacles may be involved).
+For encumbrance, one approach is that items that would slow someone down apply a penalty to relevant Roles, like Sprinter.

 Given the level of abstraction represented by Roles in Scribarchy, you’re never going to track things down to a single gold coin.
 The idea is to represent what matters most in your Multiverse, in a way that’s playable and flexible.